fat. A little heftier around the midsection.

 I’ve had only a few profoundly liminal moments in my life.
-The first was an audio-book by Richard Dawkins that I listened to on a fourteen hour road trip which completely turned my life on its head.
-As of Thursday I’m adding Chris Kresser to the list of prophets that Joey will espouse with some level of fanaticism.
-Chris managed to resonate so completely with me that it was like a lightening bolt from the heavens.
-(Irony loosely intended)
+I’m adding Chris Kresser to the list of prophets that Joey will espouse with some level of fanaticism.
+Chris managed to resonate so completely with me.

-I listened to Chris on the Joe Rogan experience podcast.
+As with most people I found out about Chris on the Joe Rogan experience podcast.
 I want to say Chris is a nutritionist.
 But I’m not 100% sure that’s accurate.
 Maybe I should say a real food and lifestyle enthusiast.

 Perhaps foremost I should say that Joe Rogan is a machine, churning out prodigious content at a remarkable rate.
 I however tend pick and choose my podcasts even though I am a huge fan.
 Its more that I don’t really have the time to commit to just one avenue of information flow.
 Sufficed to say it was odd that I would even consider listening to a podcast on nutrition.
-Making a snap decision off a five line blurb.
-Even more so that I’ve been off podcasts for a while now, favoring real and audio-books of late.
+If you haven’t listened to it.
+You definitely should.

 I devoured Chris’s two hour interview with this new and strange kind of resolve.
 I should probably mention I am huge skeptic.
 Generally pseudoscience, alternative medicine, herbal remedies, homeopathy, chiropractors and clairvoyants just make me angry.
 Nutrition based medicine however, is something I can totally get behind.